TimSchopf/bag_of_words_meets_bags_of_popcorn/README.md

 * pandas 0.20.3
 * scikit-learn 0.19.1

-In the original Tutorial a dual-core MacBook Pro [Mac Mavericks (10.9)] with Python 2.7 was used and the authors could not run the code successfully on Windows.
+In the original Tutorial a DualCore MacBook Pro [Mac Mavericks (10.9)] with Python 2.7 was used and the authors could not run the code successfully on Windows.

 ## Results